 Gien Pottery and museum

-Gien has a long history of pottery production, established in the 19th century and producing some very lovely decorative ceramics and table ware.
-In fact, these were usually produced as being more affordable reproductions of much earlier pottery so they could be accessible to a wider public.
-The pottery makers at Gien were particularly skilled at this.
+Gien has a long history of pottery production, established in the 19th century and producing some very lovely decorative ceramics and tableware.
+These were usually produced as being more affordable reproductions of much earlier pottery so they could be accessible to a wider public, and the pottery makers at Gien were particularly skilled at this.

 Although the peak of the production was at the end of the 19th century, the factory still operates successfully today with a large range of products, and you can admire many examples of the earlier works in the Musée de la Faïencerie at the factory.
 Of course, there is also a shop where you can buy pottery items to keep as a reminder of your visit!

 One of the most notable houses in the town is called the Maison des Alix.
 Situated on the Place Jean Jaures, this 15th century house was one of very few in Gien to escape damage during the Second World War.
 The Church of Saint-Joan-of-Arc in Gien, once the church for the castle, can be seen near the castle.
 Much of the current church is a post-war reconstruction although the tower is a part of the original 15th century church.

 You will also see vestiges of various other historical monuments, such as parts of the ancient ramparts and a small part of the walls of a medieval hospital.
 The Gien Tourist Office is at Place Jean Jaurès in the centre of the town and they can give you a useful guide with a suggested route to follow as you explore that ensures you see all the highlights.